-Frank, one of gHacks’ readers pointed me in the direction of a great little tool called Acer Vista Grid:
+Frank, one of gHacks’ readers let me know about a great little tool called Acer Vista Grid that he discovered recently.
+Lets see what he had to say about it first:

 …a freeware program I recently came across that I quite enjoy is Acer GridVista.
 It allows you to split a monitor into multiple sections.
 For example, I have my 17" split into two.
 In one virtual pane I have the dissertation open on which I am working, and in the other I have the code or information that is relevant to the section I am writing.
 It makes it easy to keep all your open windows tidy.
 It is not as cool as actually having two monitors, but it would be especially useful if you had a 22" or larger.
 If only I could afford it….